 Excellent knowledge of a foreign language and a mature, informed appreciation of a foreign literature open doors to many professions.
-For this reason the French major provides ideal preparation for careers not only in academics but also in a wide range of fields from law and diplomacy to journalism and the arts.
+The French major provides ideal preparation for careers not only in academics but also in a wide range of fields from law and diplomacy to journalism and the arts.
 Recent graduates have gone on to selective law schools and graduate programs in French and Comparative Literature.
 Others work in primary and secondary education, business, government, and a variety of nongovernmental agencies and international organizations.

 Study abroad Students are encouraged to spend a year or a term abroad, for which appropriate course credit is granted.
 Summer study abroad may also, in some cases, receive course credit.
-Further information may be obtained from the Center for International Experience ( www.yale.edu/yalecollege/international) and from Ruth Koizim, the study abroad adviser for the Department of French.
+Further information may be obtained from the Center for International and Professional Experience (www.yale.edu/yalecollege/international) and from Ruth Koizim, the study abroad adviser for the Department of French.
 The Kenneth Cornell Charitable Foundation provides some financial support for majors and prospective majors who undertake research projects related to their work in the major in France or a francophone country.
 Contact the director of undergraduate studies for details.

 Senior requirement All majors must write a senior essay showing evidence of careful reading and research and substantial independent thought.
 Essays may be written in either French or English and must be prepared under the direction of a ladder faculty member in the Department of French.
 Students planning to pursue advanced work in French after graduation are encouraged to write their senior essay in French.